How to Choose a Web Host and Find the Best Hosting Service

 Additionally, most website builders provide web hosting services, so there’s no need to purchase a separate plan.

-If you’re starting a business, you might be wondering how to build an eCommerce website as well.
+If you’re starting an online business, you might be wondering how to build an eCommerce website as well.
 Here are some popular eCommerce platforms we recommend:

 - WooCommerce.
 An open-source eCommerce WordPress plugin offering feature-rich marketing tools and modules.